 Whether it’s a hard-stop loss or a trailing-stop loss, you need to know your “pain” point.
 This helps minimize your losses and takes the guesswork and emotion out of investing.

 2. Understand and use position sizes.

 Most folks are familiar with the saying, “Don’t put all your eggs in one basket.”

-In my Top Stock Advisor portfolio, I use a position size of roughly 4%.
-That way, if a stock takes major hit, it’s not as detrimental to my entire portfolio.
-For example, in a rare case of simply getting it wrong, we closed out a position on AutoZone (NYSE: AZO) over a year ago.
-We booked a loss of roughly 30%.
-Yes, that kind of loss hurts, but because I followed this guideline, I only lost about 1.8% of my total portfolio.
+Over at Top Stock Advisor, we allocate a modest position for every addition we make to the portfolio.
+Because guess what… although I’d put our track record up against anybody, sometimes we’re wrong.
+If a stock takes major hit, it’s not as detrimental to our entire portfolio.
+For example, in a rare case of simply getting it wrong, we closed out a position on AutoZone (NYSE: AZO) for a loss of roughly 30%.
+Ouch.
+But while that kind of loss hurts, but because we followed this guideline, we only lost about 1.8% of the total portfolio.